 This is an essential metric in determining if your market campaign is successful, and every campaign should have its own promo code.
 A good metric should tell how many new customers an ad campaign brought in as well as how many of those became repeat customers.

 6. Customer Loyalty

 This metric is determined by the time between a customer’s order.
-If you have a recurring monthly shipment to the same customer, that metric is easy to determine, and a great business model.
+If you have a recurring monthly shipment to the same customer, that metric is easy to determine and a great business model.
 If you see that a customer has not re-ordered, dig deeper to determine the cause or make a suggestion.
 This involves getting to know your customers and engaging with them wherever they live–be it Facebook or email.
-Send them a letter of thank you, let them know their favorite fragrance just went on sale, offer them a 10 percent “we’d love to see you again!” discount.
+Send them a letter of thank you, let them know their favorite fragrance just went on sale, and offer them a 10 percent “we’d love to see you again!” discount.
 Getting a loyal customer for life is the secret to business longevity.
-And not only do you get one devoted supporter , but their friends, family and social network outreach as well.
+And not only do you get one devoted supporter, but their friends, family, and social network outreach as well.